microsoft/BotFramework-WebChat/samples/05.a.branding-webchat-styling/README.md

 This sample introduces `styleSetOptions` and branding your bot through Web Chat via styling.

 # Test out the hosted sample

-# MUST FIX THIS LINK.
-IN ALL PREVIOUS SAMPLES (1-4)

 - [Try out MockBot](https://microsoft.github.io/BotFramework-WebChat/05.a.branding-webchat-styling)